Telephone numbers in Brazil: Collect calls

 In Brazil, collect calls are automated.
 The phone number to be called is prefixed with a special code.
-Then, as the person being called answers the telephone, he/she listens to a short standard recording informing him/her that it is a collect call.
-Next, the call is established and the caller is supposed to say his/her name and location within the next six seconds.
+Then, as the person being called answers the telephone, they listen to a short standard recording informing them that it is a collect call.
+Next, the call is established and the caller is supposed to say their name and location within the next six seconds.
 If the person being called hangs up within those six initial seconds, nothing is charged.
 Otherwise, the remaining time of the call is charged to the recipient's phone line.

 This used to cause problems with answering machines and faxes, but the switch to digital voice mailboxes operated by the telephone companies largely eliminated that problem.
 Also, the widespread use of caller ID combined with the easily recognizable electronic tune played before the collect-call warning makes many people hang up immediately if they hear the tune and the number has not been recognized.

 Local collect calls are dialed with the 9090 prefix; so, to call nnnn-nnnn collect, one would dial 9090-nnnn-nnnn.

 To collect calls for long-distance numbers, one should dial 9 before 0-xx-aa-nnnn-nnnn, but not all numbers receipt this calls.

 For example, to call the mobile number 98999-6666 registered in Ribeirão Preto region (area code 16) outside of this area using the long-distance carrier Vivo (selection code 15), one would dial 9 0 15 16 98999 6666.

 International collect calls, for countries for which it is available, are not automated and must be placed through Embratel's international operator, dialing 0800-703-2111.
 One can also call an English-speaking AT&T operator directly by dialing 0800-890-0288.

 Non-geographic numbers

 Non-geographic numbers usually have a three-digit prefix and a 7-digit number, preceded by the number 0 used for long distance calls.
-The second digit of non-geographic number prefixes is the number 0, and the number is usually disclosed for national calls in the form 0a0b-nnn-nnnn and is occasionally disclosed in the international format for whatsapp contacts in the form +55 a0b-nnn-nnnn.
+The second digit of non-geographic number prefixes is the number 0.

 Some 0800 numbers are 6-digit only, being that such lines generally have high user traffic.
 Because of this fact, despite having activated a new 7-digit number, it still keeps the 6-digit number initially assigned active.
 For example, Ministry of Education has 0800-61-6161/0800-061-6161.